What Are the Stages of Labor?

-Pregnancy labor happens in three stages and lasts on average 12 to 24 hours for a first birth.
-Usually, labor is shorter for subsequent births.
+Labor is the body’s natural process of childbirth.
+It lasts on average 12 to 24 hours for a first birth.
+Usually, labor is shorter for births after that.

 The First Stage of Labor

-Tips to help you through the Active Phase of labor:
+Some tips to help you through the active phase of labor:

 - Try changing your position.
 You may want to try getting on your hands and knees to ease the discomfort of back labor.